 The name says it all.
 This vibrant neighbourhood is a little slice of India in multicultural Singapore.
 Blending old and new, the buzzing ethnic enclave is peppered with spice shops, jewellery stores, saree specialists, flower vendors, trendy cafes and hip watering holes.
 Each offers a heady experience like no other.
 Along with the gleaming Deepavali lights, there’s plenty to see and do in our extensive guide.

-Guide to Little India: Eat & Drink
+Guide to Little India: Where to eat and drink

 Need some spice?
 Drop by Indian Express.
 It’s Michelin-starred Song of India’s second concept space.
 Meat eaters, go all in with the tandoori mix grill platter that’s topped with a big fat lamb chop, fish, chicken tikka, kebabs and a bowl of lip-smacking mint chutney.
 If you’re going with a vegetarian friend, be sure to order to homely okra masala, palak paneer (pureed spinach with cottage cheese chunks) and double down on Indian street food.

 Indian Express, 38 Race Course Road, Singapore 218555

 2. The Banana Leaf Apolo

 A hotspot for Indian cuisine lovers, this long-standing institution has been doling out its food on banana leaves for over 40 years.
 It offers a mix of North and South Indian fare like tandoori chicken, fried fish and mutton curry.
 But we’re positive most patrons come for the signature fish head curry that packs a punch.
 We certainly do!